daveio/ambio-systems/docs/ULTRASONICS.md

+# Ultrasonics

+_Let's make this an open standard!
+Others can make wearables which broadcast the 'do not record' ultrasonic signal, still others can implement receivers in their devices, it can be a whole thing._

+---

 What frequency bands should I use for the ultrasonic signaling involved here?
 Humans shouldn't be able to hear it.
 Bonus if cats and dogs can't.

 ---